-So how do you know what foundation problems to look out for to make the necessary foundation repairs on your property?
-The more you understand the foundation your home or property was built upon, the more prepared you’ll be to spot potential foundation failure.
+How do you know what foundation problems make the foundation repairs on your property necessary?
+The more you understand the common foundation types, the more prepared you’ll be to spot potential foundation failure.

 Most homes in Texas built in the last 50 years use slab concrete foundations.
 Frost resistant concrete, in particular, is beneficial to protect the property from damage during cold snaps.
 In some cases, a T-shaped foundation is installed just below the frost line to provide additional support.